northwestcoder/satori-api-server/README.md

 ___

-EXAMPLES:
+_EXAMPLES:_

-Once you have this flask server running in GCP or some cloud manner, you would connect to it via HTTPS for GETS and you would use a tool like Postman for POSTS.
+_Once you have this flask server running in some cloud env or locally, you would then connect to it via browser/HTTPS for GETS and you would use a tool like Postman for POSTS, as indicated below._

 <a name="users"/>
 ## Generic _/satori/user/add_ and _/satori/user/remove_ routes

 Method: GET